If you were to briefly sum up the first generation Escape with a pastiche of a Gilbert & Sullivan song, it would go something like this:

 Like a married couple sharing a toothbrush, the relationship between Ford and Mazda rested on a solid foundation of mutual cooperation and trust.
 It wasn’t all sunshine and lollipops though; Mazda faced serious financial difficulties which required immediate attention.
 While the entire world danced to the Macarena, Ford bought enough of Mazda to gain a controlling interest in the company and promptly installed one of their own as President.
 The ascension of Henry Wallace to the top position at Mazda marked the first time a foreign born citizen lead a Japanese company.
 Bringing Ford and Mazda closer together wasn’t a dramatic shift of the paradigm, although it did enhance communication between the companies to the point where a designer working for Ford could electronically share their work with Mazda almost as easily as if that designer worked within the Ford corporate structure.

 This all came about in mid-1996, with Wallace quickly reorganizing Mazda in order get the company on a better financial footing.
 It certainly is not a great leap to attribute the creation of the Escape and Tribute to these changes in Mazda corporate governance.
-The timing also works out: about four years passed between Ford taking control of Mazda and the arrival of the Escape in 2000, enough time for a vehicle to be developed, especially one based on already an existing platform.
+The timing also works out: about four years passed between Ford taking control of Mazda and the arrival of the Escape in 2000, enough time for a vehicle to be developed, especially one based on a preexisting platform.

 No doubt Ford and Mazda saw the RAV4 with envious eyes.
 Introduced in Japan in 1993, Toyota had a bit of a head start by essentially creating the compact crossover segment.
 Honda and Subaru weren’t far behind, introducing the CR-V and Forester by 1997.
 All three shared common traits: donor unibody platforms from their small car brethren, four wheel independent suspensions, and standard or available drivetrains that could send power to the rear wheels.